stijn-dejongh/TrackMeUp/README.md

 ## Acknowledgements

-Big shoutout to the awesome people that created the libraries I used to create this application:
+Big shoutout to the awesome people that created the libraries I used to create this Application:

 * https://bitbucket.org/Jerady/fontawesomefx
 * https://github.com/TestFX/TestFX